Henry and Mayme Gimbel Family

 If you are not logged in as a family member, first names of living persons are given as initials only, details are not displayed, and searches will not find living names.
 Women are listed by their birth name.
 To search by married name, search only on the first name, or specify her spouse's surname and gender in the Advanced Search form.

 A "family tree" represents the personal relationship of child to parents branching back in time from an individual to all direct ancestors, not just those of the family surname.
 Also the tree branches down from each ancestor, descending through their children to their children's children.
 Along the way, marriages associate people from other families.
-After several generations, some descendants may marry back into another descending line of their ancestors.

 A genealogy is deduced from documented evidence.
 Evidence includes family records, photographs, historical publications, official records, Federal Censuses, and much more.
 Such sources not only help establish the fact of the family relationships, but give hints as to the life and times of each person.
 Caution and circumspection are necessary in evaluating evidence, see Evidence Notes below.
 There will always be parts of the tree that cannot be fully justified by the available evidence.